LONDON (AP) — For many people around the world, the word corgi is forever linked to Queen Elizabeth II.

 Princess Diana once called them a “moving carpet" always by her mother-in-law's side.
 Stubby, fluffy little dogs with a high-pitched bark, corgis were the late queen's constant companions since she was a child.
 She owned nearly 30 throughout her life, and they enjoyed a life of privilege fit for a royal pet.

-“One of the intriguing things people are wondering about at the funeral is whether a corgi is going to be present,” said Robert Lacey, royal historian and author of “Majesty: Elizabeth II and the House of Windsor.''
+“One of the intriguing things people are wondering about at the funeral is whether a corgi is going to be present,” said Robert Lacey, royal historian and author.
 “The queen’s best friends were corgis, these short-legged, ill tempered beasts with a yap that doesn’t appeal to many people in Britain, but was absolutely crucial to the Queen.”

 Elizabeth’s love for corgis began in 1933 when her father, King George VI, brought home a Pembroke Welsh corgi they named Dookie.
 Images of a young Elizabeth walking the dog outside their lavish London home would be the first among many to come over the decades.